 My aim is to try to ensure that I am maximising my time wherever possible.
 One way that I work on achieving this is by meal planning and batch cooking.
 When I learned how to prepare salads in advance it was fantastic.
+I am a real fan of meal planning.

 While the time saved per week is only mere minutes it soon adds up over the warmer months.

-I am a real fan of meal planning.
 Like a lot of busy parents I love anything that can help me to achieve my goals.
 I want to be able to have lots of time with my family in the evenings.